 - Flashlights or headlamps are required!!
 The course is not lit at night.
-Check out the moon phases calendar to see the status of the moon on race day.

 - If you would like to change directions in which you run the loop, that is fine.
 Changing directions of the loop will give your mind a nice break.
 We will have course monitors on the course and at the junction at any given time, so we’ll know if you are trying to cheat the system.
 Just don’t do it.

 - The race directors have the final say in any ruling.

 - In the case of unforeseeable circumstances due to weather or other extenuating circumstances that prevents the ongoing scoring of the event or creates a racing environment that is deemed too dangerous for the participants, the race director may call the race as of a certain time.
 Final results will be calculated based on each runner’s placement at the call time as determined by that runner’s last completed lap.
 This rule is intended to be a last resort, in the direst situations, when no other means is available to continue scoring the event or when the potential for serious harm or loss of life becomes imminent.

 - If you are seriously struggling at any point in the race, the race medical personnel will be asked to evaluate you, and it will be the final call of the race director if you will be allowed to continue.
 These decisions will be made with both safety and your desire to finish in mind.